DefuLi/seawiki/README.md

 # seawiki
 The seawiki library is used to input a text and return the most similar top n  documents in Wikipedia.
-The main code of the seawiki library comes from Facebook's [DrQA](https://github.com/facebookresearch/DrQA) project.<br>
+The main code of the seawiki library comes from Facebook's [DrQA](https://github.com/facebookresearch/DrQA) project.
+I only reconstructed the retrieval part of the DrQA project.<br>

 ## installing seawiki
 I recommend that you install it in a virtual environment, if you don't have a virtual environment, it doesn't matter.<br>